tardate/LittleArduinoProjects/Electronics101/BreadboardBling/SingleShotTrigger/README.md

 # #565 Breadboard Bling: Single-Shot Trigger

-A debounced single-shot pulse generator with inverted amd non-inverted output designed for use on a breadboard.
+A debounced single-shot pulse generator with inverted and non-inverted output designed for use on a breadboard.

 ![Build](./assets/SingleShotTrigger_build.jpg?raw=true)